 *NOTE: The Gorge and some of its surrounding forest was sadly scorched in one of the large wildfires that ravaged the West in September 2017.
-The Eagle Creek Fire was large and dangerous, and most of the Historic Columbia River Highway and area hiking trails still remain closed as of February 2018.
+The Eagle Creek Fire was large and dangerous, and parts of the Historic Columbia River Highway and many area hiking trails still remain closed as of November 2018.
 You can visit Vista House at Crown Point and a couple viewpoints, but the rest of the highlights along the highway remain closed.
-Multnomah Falls Lodge (which was thankfully saved from the fire) is also open again via the Interstate 84 parking lot, but the falls trail and viewing platforms still remain closed.
+Multnomah Falls Lodge (which was thankfully saved from the fire) is also open again via the Interstate 84 parking lot, and this is the best way to visit Multnomah Falls.
 Check for updates at the .

 I'm still going to write this section though, because hopefully these areas will be cleared and safe again for visitors and hikers soon!